ehector/IMdac/README.md

 # Citation

 If you use the IMdac R package, please consider citing the relevant manuscript: E.C.
 Hector, L. Cella and R. Martin (2025+).
+Divide-and-conquer with finite sample sizes: valid and efficient possibilistic inference.

 # References

-G.V.
-Glass.
-(1976).
-Primary, secondary, and meta-analysis of research.
-Educational Researcher, 5(10):3–8.

-E.C.
-Hector, L. Tang, L. Zhou, and P.X.-K. Song (2024).
-Handbook on Bayesian, Fiducial and Frequentist Inference, Chapter "Data integration and fusion in the Bayesian and Frequentist frameworks."
+Hector, E. C., Tang, L., Zhou, L., and Song, P. X.-K. (2024).
+Handbook on Bayesian, Fiducial and Frequentist Inference, chapter Data integration and fusion in the Bayesian and Frequentist frameworks.
 Chapman and Hall/CRC Press.

 R. Martin and C. Liu.
 (2015).
 Inferential models: reasoning with uncertainty.
 CRC Press.